-Do you know?
-Do you care?
+Do you know what a tender is?
 Why should you care?

 Are you going through your business life catering only for existing customers, not trying to win new ones?
-Or do you try for new ones, only to find that there’s some official process or other which is hampering your progress?
+Or do you try to find new clients, only to find that there’s some official process or other which is hampering your progress?
 Have you lost a customer because they’re part of a consortium or group of customers who must go with suppliers out of a small group of named companies, and your name’s not on the list?
-What is a tender, again?
+What is a tender?
 What should you do now?
 Help is at hand, Executive Compass offer bid and tender writing services for companies of all sizes and across all industries.
+We’ll help to outline the tender process and exactly what you need to know.

 An invitation to tender document is a written request sent to potential suppliers to ask for information required for the buyer to then evaluate and select a preferred supplier.
-A tender document is the basis of a tendering process which helps a business select qualified and interested suppliers based on certain contract conditions – broadly this is pricing documentation and quality criteria.
+A tender document is the basis of a tendering process which helps a buyer select qualified and interested suppliers based on certain contract criteria – broadly this is pricing documentation and quality criteria.

 Let’s look at it from the point of view of a customer: